 We took the north side, but I am sure the south walkway is equally impressive.
 The best time to do this walk is around twilight just as the city lights are turned on.
 The walk is about 1.7 km long and takes about 30 minutes.

 There are plenty of observation decks along the way, and it is fun watching the ships pass beneath the bridge.
-This is also a popular destination for the city’s many photographers since from here it looks as if the Tokyo Skytree and the Tokyo Tower is the same height.
+This is also a popular destination for the city’s many photographers since from here it looks as if the Tokyo Skytree and the Tokyo Tower are the same height.
 They’re not.

 - Opening hours: 09-21 in Summer (1.
 April – 30.
 October), 10- 18 in winter (1.
 November – 30. mars).
 Last entry 30 minutes before closing.